We all need support from time to time.

 Our work targets three of the biggest reasons why people don’t get the support they need.

 High costs of care

 The cost of therapy can feel out of reach for most people.
 That’s why we created a directory of U.S. mental health services that are free or low-cost.
-We only include services that you can access for $20 or less per visit (for therapy) or a $10 or less one-time payment (e.g., for apps).
+We only include services that you can access for $30 or less per visit (for therapy) or a $10 or less one-time or monthly subscription payment (e.g., for apps).

 A confusing mental health system

 Many people get lost in the mental health system and don’t get the help they need.
 Our blog posts offer tips on navigating the mental health system from the perspective of therapists and other experts.

 Everyone deserves to work with a mental health provider who respects and understands them.
 This can be hard to find for people of color and members of other marginalized groups.
 Our blog posts offer guidance on how to find someone who is sensitive to your unique needs.

 Dr. Castro received her PhD in clinical psychology from DePaul University and is currently a postdoctoral fellow at Columbia University Medical Center.
 As a Bronx-born Latina, she is focused on using research, clinical work, and advocacy to reduce mental health disparities for low-income and racial/ethnic minority families.
 She is deeply committed to a career serving people usually left behind by the mental health system.

 Bridget Makol, MS

 Director of Online Directory, Blog Lead, and Co-Founder